limpkin/mooltipass/source_code/src/USB/README.md

 ------------------
 From plugin/app: request the password for the current context

-From Mooltipass: 1 byte data packet, 0x00 indicates that the Mooltipass didn't send the password, 0x01 if so.
+From Mooltipass: 1 byte data packet, 0x00 indicates that the Mooltipass didn't send the password, data otherwise.

 0x07: set login
 ---------------